 The inception of depository system in the Indian Capital market has been started during the 90's.
-The erstwhile settlement system on Indian stock exchanges involved movement of paper securities to the issuer for registration, with the change of ownership being evidenced by an endorsement on the security certificate.
-Theft, forgery, mutilation of certificates and other irregularities provided the issuer right to refuse the transfer of a security.
+Theft,forgery,mutilation of certificates and other irregularities provided the issuer right to refuse the transfer of a security.
 Added costs and delays in settlement, restricted liquidity and made investor grievance redressal time consuming.
 To obviate these problems, the Depositories Act, 1996 was passed and subsequently the regulations were notified.

-Depositories are also treated as Infrastructure Institutions.
-Further, a Company Secretary in Practice is authorised by SEBI to conduct internal/ concurrent audit of depositories participants and also to conduct the reconciliation of share capital.
+Further, a Company Secretary in Practice is authorised by SEBI to conduct internal/ concurrent audit of depositories participants and also to conduct the reconciliation of sharecapital.

-This lesson is designed to enable the student to understand the basic concept of depository, depository participants, its functions, rights and obligations of depositories, benefits of depositories, dematerialisation process, and the regulatory framework for depository in India, etc.
+This lesson is designed to enable the student to understand the basic concept of depository, depository participants, its functions, rights and obligations of depositories, benefits of depositories, dematerialisation process, and the regulatory framework for depository in India.